mypboost/mypboost.github.io/README.md

 You should now be able to navigate to "localhost:7676" and see the app running.
 Any changes you make should trigger a rebuild automatically.

+# Deployment

+To deploy the website to the github pages repo:

+`npm run deploy`

 # Tests and Linting

 Run tests with: